 Summer!

-Beach days, camping, summer nights, it’s one of the best times of the year and nothing beats spending it with your pup!
-With the summer comes the heat which can lead to dangerous things that some people overlook or don’t think about entirely.
+Beach days, camping, summer nights, it’s one of the best times of the year and nothing beats spending it with your dog!
+The fun of Summer comes with some dangers and considerations that some people overlook or don’t think about entirely.

 Burnt Paws

-During warm to hot days, the asphalt temperatures can reach the extreme and most pups don’t wear shoes.
+During hot days, the asphalt temperatures can reach the extreme and most pups don’t wear shoes.
 According to the AKC, 70 degrees is the ideal temperature for most dogs.
 At an outside temperature of 86 degrees, the asphalt can register a crazy 135 degrees.
 Sidewalks are made of grey concrete and are healthier for your pup to walk on in the heat.
 The easiest way to measure if the ground is safe or not is to comfortably place your hand on the surface and hold it for about 10 seconds.
 Booties on your pup’s feet are an excellent way to prevent damage but only to a certain temperature.
-Remember to keep the outside temperature, and thus the ground temperature, in mind for the entirety of your pup’s life.
+Remember to keep the outside temperature, and thus the ground temperature, in mind for every outing and adventure.

 Fox Tails and Ticks and Burs…

-The worst part of taking your dog into nature is also nature… Whether it be hiking, camping, or even a normal walk, it is a good idea to check your pup to see if they picked up anything.
+The worst part of taking your dog into nature is also nature… Whether it be hiking, camping, or even a normal walk, it good practice to always check your pup to see if they picked up anything.
 From burs to spiky plants, anything can be latched on to your pup so be sure to give them a once over when you can, to check.
 We’ve seen everything from ticks on the face to fox tails buried between the toes.
 These can lead to diseases such as lime disease, and infection, requiring amputation.
-I personally know someone whose dog got a foxtail and ended up needing to get a toe amputated.
-Always check your pup!

 Car Travels